More (Pulp album): Promotion and singles

-The lead single, "Spike Island", was released on 10 April 2025, accompanied with a music video.
+The lead single, "Spike Island", was released on 10 April 2025, accompanied by a music video.
 It reached number 26 on the Billboard Adult Alternative Airplay chart the following June, marking the first time that a Pulp song had appeared on any radio airplay chart in the United States.
 The song received a 7" vinyl release with non-album B-side "Open Strings" on 23 May 2025 and subsequently topped the UK Physical Singles chart.

 The second single, "Got to Have Love", was released on 22 May 2025 with a music video that included footage of dancers from the Tony Palmer documentary The Wigan Casino (1977).

 Following the release of More in June, Pulp revealed the third single, "Tina", on 21 July 2025.
 Like the previous singles, the song was accompanied by a music video by Julia Schimautz of DTAN Studio, Berlin, with lyrics animated by Gaussian Studio.

 To promote the album, the band embarked on the Here Comes More Tour, their most extensive tour since the 1990s.
 Like with the album, the tour received overwhelmingly positive reviews.